Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 An older man wearing a button-down shirt and tie is smiling and showing off his new dentures in Carrollton

 If you are missing an entire row of teeth, there is good news!
-After meeting with Dr. Suggala and Dr. Albeer, there is a good chance you will be eligible to receive dentures.
+After meeting with Dr. Suggala, there is a good chance you will be eligible to receive dentures.
 No longer will you suffer while eating or speaking.
 Instead, your choice to meet with a dentist in Carrollton to discuss your tooth loss will lead to a more complete and longer-lasting solution.

-When meeting with Dr. Suggala and Dr. Albeer, you can expect him to examine your oral cavity and make notes of the problem areas.
+When meeting with Dr. Suggala, you can expect her to examine your oral cavity and make notes of the problem areas.
 If you do not show any signs of gum disease or problems with your overall health, he will determine if you need a full or partial denture or implant dentures.
 Naturally, there are other solutions you can choose from if only a few teeth are missing along an arch (i.e., dental bridge), but if all your natural teeth are gone, and you have good jawbone density and are in good general health, you can expect to receive clearance for full, customized dentures.

 What Are the Different Types of Dentures?